tocisz/homepage-data/posts_source/011-Programming-Xilinx-Spartan-6.md

 This turned out to be harder than I thought.
 My first attempt wasn't working.
 Generally, you can expect problems when reset signal is not released synchronously with clock signal.
-To prevent this, combination of two flip-flops called "reset bridge" is commonly used.
+To prevent this, combination of two flip-flops called *reset bridge* is commonly used.
 More on resetting FPGA in [this article](https://www.eetimes.com/document.asp?doc_id=1278998).

 Reset bridge in Verilog: